Do you work with a coach to support your growth at work, in your business or for your life overall?

 1) Cut to the chase

 Don’t beat around the bush when talking with your coach.
-If you have a BHAG (big, hairy, audacious goal) in your mind, don’t keep it a secret.
-Ensure that you and your coach are on the same page with what you want to achieve in the future.
-You coach should actively be checking in with you on your goals, but it is up to you to be up front with what matters most to you.
-As your goals shift and change over time, keep your coach informed!
+If you have a something on your mind, don’t keep it a secret.
+Ensure that you and your coach are on the same page with what you want to achieve and what seems to be getting in the way.
+You coach should actively be checking in with you on your priorities and what you are learning in service of moving your forward, but it is up to you to be up front with what matters most to you.
+As your needs and goals shift and change over time, keep your coach informed.